e-katsani/VirusTotal/README.md

 By completing this tutorial, you will learn how to:

 - Understand the purpose of VirusTotal.
-- How VirusTotal can help identify possible malware types and behaviors.
+- Understand how VirusTotal can help identify possible malware types and behaviors.
 - Navigate the VirusTotal web interface.
 - Investigate files, URLs, domains, and IP addresses.
 - Obtain and use a VirusTotal API key.